BiDAlab/UWF4DR-Benchmark/README.md

 This repository provides the experimental protocol, model configurations, and reproducibility resources associated with the paper:

-**Exploring Deep Learning Methods and Ultra-Widefield Imaging for Diabetic Retinopathy**
+**Exploring Deep Learning and Ultra-Widefield Imaging for Diabetic Retinopathy and Macular Edema**

 The study investigates state-of-the-art deep learning approaches for the analysis of ultra-widefield (UWF) fundus images across three clinically relevant tasks: